MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/assess-deploy-office-365-proplus-with-Configuration-Manager.md

 ## Step 6 - Review new Group policy settings

-As with any new version of Office, there are new Administrative Template files (ADMX/ADML) for Group Policy settings.
-All Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

-You can download the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 2016 from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49030).
-The download includes an Excel file that lists all the Group Policy settings and the new policy settings for Office 2016.
+If you plan to configure and manage Office with Group Policy settings, review the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 365 ProPlus.
+You can download an [Excel file](https://www.microsoft.com/en-us/download/details.aspx?id=49030) that lists all the Group Policy settings and the new policy settings for Office 365 ProPlus.
+Note that All Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

 ## Step 7 - Review exit criteria